(This page contains affiliate links. OGR may receive compensation if you click a link and make a purchase.)

 You can then pick which pair(s) you would like to order, and ship back the try-on frames with their prepaid return label.
 If you have no idea what styles will suit you, they have a handy little quiz to help you select your 5 try-on frames.

-For more details, check out Brady Jordan’s experience with their Home Try-On Program:
+For more details, check out Brady Jordan’s experience with the Home Try-On Program:

 Warby Parker Eyewear

-Warby Parker sells prescription and non-prescription eyeglasses and sunglasses for men and women.
-They operate both online and in-store, with almost 100 stores nationwide, including 3 locations in Canada.
+Warby Parker sells prescription and non-prescription eyeglasses and sunglasses for men and women, as well as contact lenses.
+They operate both online and in-store, with over 150 stores nationwide, including 3 locations in Canada.

 They design and make their own frames and lenses in-house.
 Each pair costs $95 or $145 including single-vision prescription lenses.
 Recently, they’ve added a few premium pairs for $195.

 Non-prescription sunglasses are also $95 or $145.
-You can get select pairs with prescription sunglass lenses for an additional $80.
+You can get select pairs with prescription sunglass lenses starting at $195.

-In some of their stores, you can also get an eye exam + prescription, children’s glasses, and even order contact lenses.
+In some of their stores, you can also get an eye exam + prescription, plus order children’s glasses.

 Buy One, Give One